-Field camp consists of three ~2 week sections.
-Choose one, two, or all three (Geology majors typically take all three).
+Field camp will consist of three sections for Summer 2021.
 To attend all three sections, there are course prerequisites of Field Methods, Mineralogy, Petrology, Sedimentology and Stratigraphy, and Structural Geology or an equivalent level of expertise and instructor permission.
 Prerequisites for individual sections depend upon the section you plan to attend.

-Free first aid/CPR training and certification is available to all students enrolled in the first section of our field camp course.
+Free first aid/CPR training and certification will be available to all students enrolled in the first section of our field camp course.

 To complete the application, you should have a copy of your transcript(s) handy and know the date of your last tetanus immunization or booster.
 Non-UO students will also need to provide the name of the geoscience professor who they will ask to write their letter of recommendation and upload a document (.pdf or .jpg) outlining their prerequisite coursework or equivalents.

-The online field camp application is now open and available here.
+The course application can be accessed here.
 There is no application fee, and if you have all your materials at hand, it should only take about 10 minutes to complete.
+Application deadline is March 19, 2021.